Nuwave Brio Plus 8 Qt Air Fryer Review: Still a Champion in 2026?

 Cooking Performance: The Ultimate Real-World Test

 An air fryer lives and dies by its ability to cook well.
-We put the Brio 8 Qt through a gauntlet of tests, focusing on the most common foods people cook in these machines.
-Here’s the detailed breakdown of how it performed.
+We put the Brio 8 Qt through a gauntlet of tests repeatedly over the last year.
+Here’s how it stands up.

 Test 1: Air Frying – The Crisiness Gauntlet